 Here is an example of a basic story line on a town’s Jewish history—but remember, you can use video or still photos or both.
 That’s up to you.

-Please remember—this is only meant to be a guideline.
-Naturally, if you can film a Hanukkah party or a choir of the older people in the community singing, these would be interesting, too.
+Please remember – this is only meant to be a guideline.
+Naturally, if you can film a Chanukkah party or a choir of the older people in the community singing, these would be interesting, too.

-We at Centropa would also be glad to give you feedback, just send us a message!
+We at Centropa would also be glad to give you feedback, just send us a message or contact us on Facebook!

 Step 5: Video Production